 How to help managers have difficult conversations at work

 Performance is always a tricky topic to approach.
 The most common conversation usually revolves around employees who are underperforming.
-But the pandemic has also given rise to additional obstacles, such as freezes in promotions and pay raises, as well as completely redefining what “success” means in this new world of work.
+But the uncertainty of today's world of work introduces new complications, such as layoffs and promotion freezes.

 Provide performance transparency.
 In order to have productive conversations about performance, managers and employees need to have access to the same information.
 One of the ways that HR teams can support this is to introduce a performance review platform that can provide data around an employee’s performance.
 Starting the conversation from a foundation that’s built on objective facts – rather than subjective feedback – can make conversations easier to digest for low-performing employees.
 This data can also help managers identify a clear area for the employee to focus on to improve their performance and show them that they’re not expected to manage this journey alone.

 Reset expectations at an organizational level.
-COVID-19 has completely changed the employee experience – including what success looks like at every company.
-It’s no longer relevant, for example, for an event planning company to have the same goals in 2020 as it did the previous year.
+COVID-19 and today's economic uncertainty has completely changed the employee experience – including what success looks like at every company.
+It’s no longer relevant, for example, for an event planning company to have the same goals in 2023 they did the did the previous year.
 Given this, it’s HR’s responsibility to set the tone around performance during these tumultuous times.
 This includes encouraging managers to adjust goals with their teams, reprioritize what’s important to the organization, and review shorter-term goals more often.
 This will make conversations easier because it demonstrates to employees that their managers are empathetic to the current changing circumstances instead of pretending like things are “business as usual.”

 Adjust manager training.
 This may be a good time to revisit any existing resources around performance reviews.
 Given all the rapid changes that we’ve gone through, it may be necessary to make adjustments to these materials to ensure they still align with the current situation.
-For instance, you may want to make tweaks to your manager training on how to give performance feedback to ensure it aligns with the remote work setting.
-Or you may have to update your performance guidebook to reflect any pandemic-related changes you made to the process.
+For instance, you may want to make tweaks to your manager training on how to give performance feedback.
+Or you may have to update your performance guidebook to reflect any changes you made to the process during this period of uncertainty.

 Employee engagement is likely top of mind for your team right now.
 You might have employees who are disengaged from work or are demotivated because your company recently went through a series of layoffs.
 Understanding exactly what’s causing the low engagement levels can help managers approach these conversations with more compassion and come up with the best solutions for their teams.